elenaara/ReadsGen/README.md

  ```

  Flag options:
-   -h, --help:           show help message and exit
+   - -h, --help:           show help message and exit
-   -i:           Input reference sequence in fasta format.
+   - -i:           Input reference sequence in fasta format.
 Reads will be generated from this sequence.
-   --length:     Length of the reads to be generated.
+   - --length:     Length of the reads to be generated.
 Default is 100.
-   --coverage:  Sequencing depth or coverage.
+   - --coverage:  Sequencing depth or coverage.
 Default is 10.
-   --pair-end:       Generate paired-end reads.
+   - --pair-end:       Generate paired-end reads.
 If this argument is not included, reads will be single-end.
+   - --mut MUT:            Randomly mutate the specified number of positions
-   -o:               Basename for output files.
+   - -o:               Basename for output files.
 Default is 'reads' for single-end, 'reads_1' and 'reads_2' for paired-end.

  Example usage:
 ```